Are you ready to impress recruiters and headhunters with a winning CV?

 Also keep an eye out for any nuances related to the nation's shift to remote working.
 For example, job descriptions may mention desirable experiences including knowledge of remote working tools and leading remote team.
 By scanning listed vacancies, you should get a decent idea of what you need to highlight in your CV to give you a competitive edge.

 Tailor your CV to the position

 Now that you have a good idea of what recruiters are looking for from candidates in your industry, you're in a position to tailor your CV.
 While it's best practice to tailor your CV to every role you apply for, it's possible that a headhunter from an agency or organisation may contact you speculatively about multiple possible roles.
-You would do well to have a 'generic' but tailored CV on standby to showcase your candidacy for roles in your desired industry.
+You would do well to have a generic, but tailored, CV on standby to showcase your candidacy for roles in your desired industry.

-Inject keywords and skills from the ideal job descriptions throughout your CV to show the headhunter you're a great match for a position of this type.
+Inject keywords and skills from the ideal job descriptions throughout your CV, to show the headhunter that you're a great match for a position of this type.
 Also delete any skills and knowledge from your experience that are not mentioned in the adverts.
-The idea is to not leave yawning gaps in your employment history, but instead reduce the level of irrelevant detail to ensure it does not cloud important information.
+The idea is to not leave yawning gaps in your employment history, but instead to reduce the level of irrelevant detail to ensure it does not cloud important information.